 Sales numbers are available monthly, and if they are continuously falling for a few months, you will be in a solid position to get a good deal.

-When car sales are falling, dealers may be very eager to get rid of excess stock, getting you more for your money.
+When car sales fall, dealers may be eager to eliminate excess stock, getting you more for your money.

 New Models

-If you are very interested in a particular car such as a Volkswagen Golf, you should research this model.
+You should research this model if you are very interested in a particular car, such as a Volkswagen Golf.

 If you know that a new Golf model is coming out, this is an excellent time to get a better deal on a Golf.
-Dealers may want to get rid of their older models to make room for the newer and shinier models.
+Dealers may want to eliminate their older models to accommodate the newer and shinier models.

 Type of Car

-Another factor that will influence how much you pay is the type of car you are looking to buy, depending on the year’s tie.
+Another factor that will influence how much you pay is the type of car you want to buy, depending on the year’s time.

 This is also true for a convertible.
 You will pay much less for one in Winter when it’s cold than in the Sunny Summer months when you can see the benefits of the convertible.